 Below are the Environment Policy and Management Plans related to the project.

 Mining and processing of magnetite is an energy-intensive process.
 CPM has minimised its energy consumption for the operation of the Sino Iron through utilisation of a 480 megawatt combined-cycle power station.
-It was the first of its kind in the Pilbara and was recognised by the Energy Efficiency Council as the ‘Best Industrial Energy Efficiency Project’ in 2012.
-In an open-cycle plant, nearly half of the energy generated is lost as heat.
+It was the first of its kind in the Pilbara and recognised by the Energy Efficiency Council as the ‘Best Industrial Energy Efficiency Project’ in 2012.
 In a combined-cycle plant, lost energy is captured and used to heat water to generate steam power energy.
 Recovery and reuse of this heat through the steam process creates a more efficient power plant with reduced greenhouse emissions.